john-blackburn/preprocessor/README.md

 If the preprocess fails, a string exception is thrown.

+The remaining arguments are as follows:

 * "defines" specifies predefined macros.
-It is a list of strings each of which is a regular #define statement
+It is a list of strings each of which is a regular `#define` statement

 * "includePaths" specifies include paths to search.
 It is a list of include paths (strings) either absolute path or relative to the present working directory

 * "forceIncludes" specifies force includes.
-It is a list of strings each of which is a regular #include statement.
+It is a list of strings each of which is a regular `#include` statement.
 The file is processed as if these include statements appeared at the beginning.

 * "attributeMap" specifies the behaviour of the `__has_cpp_attributes` function.
 It is a string-string map, eg `attributeMap["nodiscard"] = "201907L"` might be set.
 To turn off this feature, pass in an empty map.
 In that case `__has_cpp_attribute` will be undefined and the function can't be used